Skip to content

 How:

-• Review and update your separation and settlement agreements and related policies and procedures to ensure they comply with the law.
+• Review and update your paid sick leave policies to comply with the law.

 Additional Resources: